holdenmatt/Chromebox/README.md

-# OmniDropbox: Search your Dropbox files from the Chrome Omnibox.
+## OmniDropbox: Search your Dropbox files from the Chrome Omnibox.

 - Runs as a Chrome extension background page.

 - Authorize Dropbox access on extension install.

+To install, download and open [OmniDropbox.crx](https://github.com/holdenmatt/OmniDropbox/blob/master/OmniDropbox.crx).

-# Dropbox-sdk.js: a JavaScript client SDK for the Dropbox API.
+## Dropbox-sdk.js: a JavaScript client SDK for the Dropbox API.

 - Handles OAuth, token storage, response parsing, etc.